Blog

 Windows has become a design flaw.
 Copilot, Recall, TPM sniffing, plus a cloud strategy that costs productivity instead of delivering it.
 Macs are the rational choice in business.
 The software argument no longer holds in 2026.

-haltung · apple-silicon · windows · copilot
+commentary · apple-silicon · microsoft

 22. Apr 2026